sirrice/sirrice.github.io/_includes/applying.md

 <span class="applyheading">
-  If you are interested in joining, the best way is to see below!
+  I am looking for students and postdocs interested in fast provenance engines, and the future of interactive data analysis engines.
 </span>